access-ci-org/Basic_Cluster/doc/README.md

 Conclusion
 ==========

 At this point, you have a basic working cluster with scheduler.
-The addition of scientific software and utilities available through XSEDE will be covered in this guide soon.

 Thanks for trying this out!
-Please get in touch with any problems, questions, or comments at help@xsede.org, with 'XCRI XCBC Tutorial" in the subject line.